 - Nutrient poor clay and marl soil,

 perfect for giving small fruit.

 Controlled fermentation in stainless steel vats.
 Indigenous yeasts.
 Stabilization of the cider is sought by carrying out successive racking.
 The fermentation is controlled by successive racking.
 The cider is bottled unpasteurized between March and April.
-Density (O.G.): 1060 after pressing, equivalent to 134 g of sugar per litre.
-1024 when bottled, which gives 5 % alcohol after bottle fermentation has finished.
+Density (O.G.): 1060 after pressing, equivalent to 136 g of sugar per litre.
+1012 when bottled, which gives 5.5 % alcohol after bottle fermentation has finished.

 46 to 54°F ).
 If well cellared, it can be kept for 5 years after

-Bottle types: 37,5 cl - 75 cl - 150 cl
+Bottle types: 33 cl - 37,5 cl - 75 cl - 150 cl - 20L Keykeg